rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Cabin fever

 Even the most introverted of us need to get amongst their peers or colleagues.
 Some people cannot work in isolation at all.
-There is no hard and fast rule how to deal with that situation and people won't know until they actually try.
+There is no hard and fast rule how to deal with that situation and people won't know how they feel about it all until they actually try.
   > Consider getting a desk in the nearest shared office for those not under quarantine.

   ![share office](bizdojo-wellington.jpg)